asadovka/cyb_web2/docs/Software_Requirements.md

 4. Dashboard - a link user's custom dashboard []
 5. Knowledge - a link to knowledge database of cyber.Search project [cybersearch.io]

 **Proposals:**

-- Place a hint to use Metamask for getting the full functionality (when page requires metamask - make the icon active/ otherwise - non active).
 - Plugs for developing functionality
 - Place transition to roadmap where users can donate for developing options